SS Morro Castle (1930): Burials

 Some victims of the fire are buried in the Mount Prospect Cemetery in Neptune, New Jersey, along the coast.

 Call sign

-The Morro Castle's radio call sign, KGOV, is still registered to the ship by the FCC nearly 90 years after her demise, and is therefore unavailable for use by broadcast stations.
+The Morro Castle's radio call sign, KGOV, is still registered to the ship by the Federal Communications Commission nearly ninety years after her demise, and is therefore unavailable for use by terrestrial broadcast stations.

 Memorial

-On September 8, 2009, the first and only memorial to the victims, rescuers, and survivors of the Morro Castle disaster was dedicated on the south side of Convention Hall in Asbury Park, very near the spot where the burned-out hull of the ship finally came aground.
-The day marked the 75th anniversary of the disaster.
+On September 8, 2009, the first and only memorial to the victims, rescuers and survivors of the Morro Castle disaster was dedicated on the south side of Convention Hall in Asbury Park, very near the spot where the burned-out hull of the ship finally came aground.
+The day marked the seventy-fifth anniversary of the disaster.

-The Morro Castle ship's bell is now at SUNY Maritime's Fort Schuyler.
+Morro Castle ship's bell is now at SUNY Maritime's Fort Schuyler.

+Anchor

+In September 2023, Morro Castles five-ton Baldt anchor was recovered from the water in Point Pleasant Beach in New Jersey.

 In media and popular culture

 In film and television

 Despite the tragedy and mystery of the Morro Castle disaster, no film for theatrical distribution nor even a television movie was made of the story, excepting the aforementioned HBO dramatization and A&E documentary.
 Shortly after he was hired by Metro-Goldwyn-Mayer following his emigration from Germany to the United States in 1934, Fritz Lang collaborated with Hollywood scriptwriter Oliver H. P. Garrett on a screenplay about the disaster entitled Hell Afloat, but it was never filmed.
 However, there have been references to it: